jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 4. Using the same Fedora Linux from questions two extend the xfs partition to be 10 GB

    a.
 Use the `lvextend` command to extend the LV
    b.
-Use the `grow_xfs` command to extend the filesystem size
+Use the `xfs_growfs` command to extend the filesystem size

 5. Using Fedora Linux create 4 additional virtual disks (can be of 5-10 GB)